mathworks-ref-arch/matlab-on-aws-win/README.md

 ![MATLAB on AWS Reference Architecture](img/aws-matlab-diagram.png)

-Deploying this reference architecture sets up a single AWS EC2 instance containing Windows and MATLAB, a private VPC with an internet gateway, a private subnet and a security group that opens the appropriate ports for SSH and RDP access.
+Deploying this reference architecture sets up a single AWS EC2 instance containing Windows and MATLAB, a private VPC with an internet gateway, a private subnet and a security group that opens the appropriate ports for RDP access.

 To make deployment easy, we have prepared an Amazon Machine Image (AMI) running Windows 2019 Server with pre-installed drivers.
 The AMI contains the following software:
 * MATLAB, Simulink, Toolboxes, and support for GPUs.